Ed Levine: Education

 Levine grew up in Cedarhurst, New York, and graduated from Fairfax High School in Los Angeles in 1969.
 He attended Grinnell College in Iowa with a BA in music, and in 1985, earned his MBA from Columbia Business School.

 Food criticism

-Levine's first book New York Eats was a guide to New York City's best non-restaurant food.
-Published in 1992, Levine's research stretched back to the 1970s.
-A follow-up, New York Eats (More), was published in 1997.
-In 2005, he commemorated pizza's centennial in America by consuming 1,000 slices of pizza for Pizza: A Slice of Heaven, which also includes cartoons, poems, and essays about pizza by writers and chefs, including Nora Ephron, Garry Trudeau, Calvin Trillin, Ruth Reichl, Mario Batali, and Roy Blount Jr. Levine also co-wrote, The Young Man and the Sea which was published in May 2007.
-It is a collection of more than 100 seafood recipes and fisherman stories from Chef David Pasternack of New York's Esca.

-In December 2006, he founded the food website Serious Eats, covering cultural trends within the food community, chef gossip, restaurant reviews and message dialogue among readers, involving blogs, video, social network, and community-created food content.
-In 2010 Serious Eats won two James Beard Awards, one for best food blog and the other for best web video.
-Columnists on Serious Eats included the James Beard Award-winning columnists J. Kenji Lopez-Alt (The Food Lab) and Stella Parks (Brave Tart).

 Serious Eats has been praised by PBS's MediaShift as “the next generation of food media.”
 In 1997, Gourmet editor Ruth Reichl called Levine “the curator of New York's far-flung food museum” and “a missionary of the delicious…on a crusade to see that the people who make food get the recognition they deserve.”

 Television and radio

-As a television personality, Levine hosted the co-host and consulting producer for Reservations Required on the Ultra HD Channel.
-He also created, co-produced and co-hosted (along with Vogue magazine food critic Jeffrey Steingarten) New York Eats for the Metro Channel.
-As a former radio producer, Levine created and hosted Dish for WNYC, New York's NPR affiliate, which was twice nominated for James Beard Awards for Electronic Media.
-Guests on Dish included the late Nora Ephron, Calvin Trillin, Frances McDormand, and Joel Coen.

 He started the podcast Special Sauce With Ed Levine in 2015 in which he speaks to chefs, restaurateurs, actors and other cultural figures about their relationships to food.
 The first episode features a conversation with Phil Rosenthal, creator of the television sitcom Everybody Loves Raymond.
 Special Sauce is produced by PRX.
-Special Sauce has received multiple nominations for a James Beard Award.